 As soon as you arrive, head over to Seitan Limania Beach for one of the best beaches and coves on the islands.
-Afterwards, go for lunch in the historic harbour of Chania and see Knossos Palace.
+Afterwards, go for lunch in the historic harbour of Chania and book tickets to see the incredible Knossos Palace.

 If you’re thinking of heading to Crete, make sure to check out our essential list of places to see in Crete.
 It really is one of the best Greek islands to visit.

 A relatively small island that hugs the east coast of the mainland, Skiathos is an idyllic little Greek island to visit.